 Studying music could transform your life.
 For me, it opened up a new and magical world where genius and technique combine to produce that mysterious marvel – music.
 Now, as an OU student, you can focus in depth on key aspects of music in an innovative, up-to-the-minute single-honours degree course.
 Imagine a journey of discovery where you find out how music is created, study a wide range of styles, and unlock your own creativity.
 Add to that some expert guidance in the use of technology to create and record music, and you have not just a degree course but a passionate pursuit.
 Go for it!John Rutter

 Welcome to OU Music.
 Our modules cover an immense range of musical styles and practices, offering you the opportunity to engage with music from the medieval period to the present day, and from Handel, Schumann and Bruckner to film scores, jazz and Joni Mitchell.
-You can study for a BA in music, an undergraduate degree with a concentration in music, an MA in music or a PhD on a research topic of your choice.
+You can study for a BA in music, an undergraduate degree with a concentration in music, or a PhD on a research topic of your choice.

 Why study with us?
 OU Music modules and learning materials are recognised as among the best in the country, offering in-depth and up-to-date study of a wealth of musical styles, historical periods and themes.
 See more.